UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started/troubleshooting.md

 In such cases, I suggest you completely uninstall Mbed Studio and reinstall "for all users".

-This forum post tells you how to ensure Mbed studio is completely removed:
+This forum post contains instruction on how to ensure Mbed studio is completely removed:

 https://forums.mbed.com/t/installation-aborted-on-win10/8220/3

+To quote:

+1. Please run an uninstaller for Mbed Studio.
+You can use either Add/Remove Programs or find uninstaller in your Mbed Studio install location.

+1. Please check that following paths do not exist.
+Please delete those folders in case that they are still there: C:\Program Files\Mbed Studio, C:\ProgramData\Mbed Studio, ~\AppData\Local\Programs\Mbed Studio, ~\AppData\Local\Mbed Studio.

+1. Install Mbed Studio again

 ---